sdgluck/webpack-get-dlls/README.md

 - __webpackConfig__ {Object} (required) The webpack configuration

-Returns an object with `dlls` and `errs` properties, both arrays of objects.
+Returns an object with `dlls` and `errors` properties, both arrays of objects.

-For each DLL that could not be found a record will be in `errs`.
+For each DLL that could not be found a record will be in `errors`.

 Error types are at `getDlls.ERRORS`.